AmitFr7/8-bit-Simplified-Router/README.md

 This is an implementation of an 8-bit Simplified Router (content addressed storage) in both Verilog HDL and Logisim.

-* Verilog HDL - RTL design of the functionality specified below.
+* Verilog HDL - RTL design of the functionality as specified below.
 * Logisim - Gate-level implementation of the functionality as described below.

 A router is a circuit which can be used to facilitate the routing of data packets from their source to their respective destinations.
 It does so by maintaining a table of pairs, each pair consists of an address and the output port to be used.